Monday, 16 February 2015

 On the other side of the ocean, an important pioneering band from the first half of the '90s include Type O Negative from New York.

-Their musical core consists in a very Sabbath-ish riffage mixed with The Sisters of Mercy dark-voice singing.
+Their main musical core consists in a very Sabbath-ish riffage mixed with The Sisters of Mercy's inspired baritone voice singing.

 Some Hardcore-punk reprises can be heard here and there, reminiscent of Peter Steele's (R.I.P.)